Distortion of Multi-Winner Elections on the Line Metric: The Polar Comparison Rule: Properties of Candidates on a Line

-To find the order of the alternatives, we present Algorithm \ref{alg:order-finder}.
-First, the algorithm removes all Pareto-dominated alternatives.
-Next, it selects two arbitrary alternatives, applies Observations \ref{obs:subset1} and \ref{obs:subset2}, and partitions the remaining alternatives into left and right subsets.
-Note that if a voter is positioned entirely on one side of all the alternatives within a subset, their preference list can be used to establish the relative ordering of those alternatives along the line.
-Accordingly, the algorithm finds two voters whose top preferences lie in each subset, then examines their preference list to determine the final ordering of alternatives.
+To determine the order of the candidates, we use Algorithm~\ref{alg:order-finder}.
+The algorithm begins by removing all Pareto-dominated candidates.
+It then selects two arbitrary candidates, applies Observations~\ref{obs:subset1} and~\ref{obs:subset2}, and partitions the remaining candidates into left and right subsets.
+Note that if a voter is positioned entirely on one side of all the candidates within a subset, their preference list can be used to establish the relative ordering of those candidates along the line.
+Accordingly, the algorithm identifies two voters whose top preferences lie in the left and right subsets, respectively, and then uses their preference lists to determine the final ordering of candidates.

-Now, we are ready to provide the proof of Lemma \ref{lem:alternatives-order} by showing that Algorithm \ref{alg:order-finder} achieves the desired order of the alternatives.
+We are now ready to complete the proof of Lemma~\ref{lem:candidates-order} by showing that Algorithm~\ref{alg:order-finder} indeed recovers the correct order of the candidates on the line.

 \begin{nscenter}

 \end{nscenter}